PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-kmer-compare.rst

 ==========

 The positional parameters are the two genomes to compare.
-Each genome can be either (1) a PATRIC genome ID, (2) the name of a DNA FASTA file, or
+Each genome can be either (1) a BV-BRC genome ID, (2) the name of a DNA FASTA file, or
 (3) the name of a :ref:`cli::GenomeTypeObject` file.

 There is no standard input.